eduardfores/CQS_Sale/README.md

 4. You have to import the CQSSales-disconnect in the Disconnect endpoint.

-5. You have to import the CQSSales-managment in the sendMessage endpoint.
+5. You have to import the CQSSales-management in the sendMessage endpoint.

 _With these imports you can test my demo web_